Goodbye Aunty Flo

 You would think we’d be proud of this most significant Tidda - keeper of our divine feminine power - but we hide her away and talk about her in whispers, especially later on when she stops turning up altogether.
 This is her story, or is it?

-A hilarious play created by mob for mob, exploring the ups and downs of the most natural stage in every woman’s life - menopause.
+A hilarious play created by mob for mob, exploring the ups and downs of the most natural stage of anyone who bleeds life - menopause.

 The story was developed by Nazaree Dickerson for ILBIJERRI Theatre Company, and was born out of real life experiences of First Nations women.